Notetaking with the computer medium: motivation for markup; hyperlinking sources; organizing and sharing

-Abutting each designated area along their edges presents a tile-view of the areas.
+Abutting each designated area along their edges presents a split-view of the areas, like tiles.
 The X Window System protocol limitedly supports intersection of the designated areas themselves by means of a single priority list for the areas.
 Intersecting areas of higher priority are subtracted from areas of lesser priority, like what remains as each area is cut from a piece of paper.

 Therefore, the designated area that has the highest priority maintains its rectangular shape because it has no intersecting areas subtracted from it.
 The other areas maintain their shape when intersecting only lesser priority shapes, if any intersection at all.
 This also implies there is no true transparency effect for an area, because designated areas are only subtracted and never merged.

 In other words, the designated areas are meant to be rectangular and their intersections are subtracted, whereas a variety of additionally described shapes can merge with each other within a single designated area.